 Tip #3: Brand Your Business

-Tip #4: Master The Frequency
+Tip #4: Set The Frequency

 Tip #5: Be Conversational

 Don’t be afraid to ask questions as status updates.
 Make sure you respond to comments, questions, and concerns.
-Even if things are negative, it’s important that you show your Facebook followers that you’re listening and that you care.
+Even if they are negative, it’s important that you show your Facebook followers that you’re listening and that you care.

 Tip #6: Listen To Your Audience

-Like most things, small business owners have to do that’s outside of their profession and comfort zone, posting to Facebook is tough.
-If you get stuck and need help, we can certainly do the work for you and automate your social media.
-However, if you do go it alone, remember that practice makes perfect.
+Like many things small business owners have to do outside of their comfort zone, posting to Facebook is tough.
+If you get stuck and need help, we can certainly do the work for you.
+Our professional writers will create content for you and our software will automatically post it for you.